karl-richter/mobilityframework-pipeline/README.md

 ### Silver Layer
 - `mobility_trips`
   Processed mobility data that contains data on a trip level.
+  Trips are calculated using a business logic that aims at detecting gaps in the timeseries of individual e-scooters.
+For example: As each scooter gets pinged every 2 minutes, a response containing a geo-location is expected every 2 minutes.
+If a scooter has been visible for a few hours at a given location, then disappears, and appears again but potentially at a different location, the "hidden-time" is identified as a `trip`.
+Depending on certain criterias, such as the change of location, the duration of the disappearence and the change in the scooter charge level, the trip is classified as either a `ride`, a `charge` or a `maintenance` event.
-The schema is as followed:
+  The schema of the table is as followed:
   ```sql
       category VARCHAR(15),
       city VARCHAR(25),